trychlos/pwix-field/README.md

 - `Field.Def.toSchema()`

-    Returns a field definition suitable to instanciate a [SimpleSchema](https://github.com/Meteor-Community-Packages/meteor-simple-schema) .
+    Returns an object with fields definitions suitable to instanciate a [SimpleSchema](https://github.com/Meteor-Community-Packages/meteor-simple-schema).

+    All `Field.Def` definitions are considered when building a schema, unless:

+    - no `name` is set

-    A field which have a `schema = false` key/value pair is ignored when building the schema.
+    - or a `schema = false` key/value pair is specified.

 ##### `Field.Set`